Detecting Twenty-thousand Classes using Image-level Supervision: Compare to MosaicOS

 \lblsec{mosaic-details}

-We compare to MosaicOS~\cite{zhang2021mosaicos} by strictly following their baseline setup.
+MosaicOS~\cite{zhang2021mosaicos} first uses image-level annotations to improve LVIS detectors.
+We compare to MosaicOS~\cite{zhang2021mosaicos} by strictly following their baseline setup (without any improvements in~\cref{sec:implementation_details}).
 The detailed hyper-parameters follow the detectron2 baseline as described in ~\cref{sec:lvis-baseline}.
 We finetune on the Box-supervised model with an additional $2\times$ schedule with Adam optimizer. ~\reftab{mosiacos} shows our re-trained baseline exactly matches their reported results from the paper.
 Our method is developed based on the CLIP classifier, and we also report our baseline with CLIP.
 The baseline has slightly lower mAP and higher mAP$_{\text{r}}$.
+MosaicOS uses \imnetLvis{} and additional web-search images as image-supervised data. \OURS{} outperforms MosaicOS~\cite{zhang2021mosaicos} in mAP and \mAPr, without using their multi-stage training and mosaic augmentation.
 Our relative improvements over the baseline are slightly higher than MosiacOS~\cite{zhang2021mosaicos}.
 We highlight our training framework is simpler and we use less additional training data (Google-searched images).